nsidc/vagrant-vsphere/README.md

 ## Building the gem

-The gem needs to be built before the provider can be added to Vagrant:
+The gem needs to be built and installed before the provider can be added to Vagrant:

 ```
 gem build vShpere.gemspec
+gem install vagrant-vsphere-VERSION.gem
 ```

 ## Installation